autopi-io/documentation/docs/core/services/event_reactor.md

 ----
 ### `context`

-Queries or manipulatea context instance of this engine.
+Queries or manipulates context instance of this engine.

 ## Returners
 ### `module_result_cache`